dhruv-ahuja/observability_comparison/README.md

 ## Introduction

-Observability Setup and Value Comparison PoC between SigNoz and (Prometheus, Grafana, and Loki) stack.
+Observability Setup and Value Comparison PoC between SigNoz and Prometheus, Grafana and Loki stack.
 This setup enables user to compare the effort requirements, ease of use, maintainability and overall value between different self-hosted observability stacks.

 Stack A is SigNoz, built on OpenTelemetry standards, enabling end-to-end observability out of the box.
 Stack B uses Prometheus, Grafana and Loki and requires additional setup to enable metrics and logs coverage.